 The Company's objectives when managing capital are to safeguard the Company's ability to continue as a going concern in order to pursue the exploration and development of its properties and to maintain flexible capital structure for its projects for the benefit of its stakeholders.
 In the management of capital, the Company includes the components of shareholders' equity.
-There were no changes in the Company's capital management approach during the period ended June 30, 2021.
+There were no changes in the Company's capital management approach during the period ended June 30, 2022.

 The Company manages the capital structure and makes adjustments to it in light of changes in economic conditions and the risk characteristics of the underlying assets.
-To maintain or adjust the capital structure, the Company may attempt to issue new shares or adjust the amount of cash and cash equivalents.
+To maintain or adjust the capital structure, the Company may attempt to issue new shares or adjust the amount of cash.
 Management reviews the capital structure on an ongoing basis and believes that this approach, given the relative size of the Company, is reasonable.
 The Company is not subject to externally imposed capital requirements.
-The Company does not expect its capital resources as of June 30, 2021 to be sufficient to cover its corporate operating costs and carry out exploration activities for the next twelve months.
-In order to carry out planned exploration programs and business objectives, the Company will need to raise additional capital.
-The Company believes it will be able to raise additional debt or equity capital as required, but recognizes the uncertainty attached thereto.
+The Company does not expect its capital resources as of June 30, 2022 to be sufficient to cover its corporate operating costs, potential future mineral property acquisitions, or significant exploration activities through the next twelve months.
+As such, the Company will need to raise additional capital and believes it will be able to do so, but recognizes the uncertainty attached thereto.
+Actual funding requirements may vary from those planned due to a number of factors, including potential property acquisitions and exploration activity.